bovigo/callmap/README.md

 $yourClass = NewInstance::of('name\of\YourClass', ['some', 'arguments']);
 ```

-This creates an instance where each method call is passed to original class in
+This creates an instance where each method call is passed to the original class
-case no return value was specified via the callmap.
+in case no return value was specified via the callmap.
 Also, it calls the
 constructor of the class to instantiate of.
 If the class doesn't have a
 constructor, or you create an instance of an interface or trait, the list of
 constructor arguments can be left away.